Start My Answer

 Follow these steps to respond to a Rausch Sturm lawsuit

-If you are worried about going to court and fighting a lawsuit, this is normal.
+If you are worried about going to court and defending yourself in a lawsuit, this is normal.
 If you have never stepped foot in a courtroom, then it can be an emotional experience.
 Despite this, we cannot stress how important this is.
 Most debts can be easily fought and then either eliminated or reduced.
 Do not risk losing your case because you are scared.

 When RSIEH sues you, you should receive the court documents in the mail known as the Summons and Complaint.
 The Summons notifies you of the lawsuit, and the Complaint lists the specific claims that RSIEH is making against you.